-- 1. recognize the requirements to becoming an altar server, - 2. recognize the roles and responsibilities of all council members, - 3. teach other servers all the duties of the six Jobs performed by altar servers, - 4. teach other servers the appropriate dress, appearance, gestures, and postures, - 5. list sequentially structure of the Mass, - 6. teach the role of the altar server during each part of the Mass, - 7. to identify the unique role of the altar server during special Masses (in development), - 8. recite all the prayers listed in appendix A of the training manual, - 9. identify each segment of the Church year, - 10. identify the liturgical colors, what each color symbolizes, - 11. identify when each liturgical color is used during the Church year, - 12. teach others the name and purpose for each liturgical object, - 13. teach others the name of the vestments worn by the deacons and priest, - 14. teach others what each vestment symbolizes, - 15. verbalize the definition for all terms listed in the "Glossary of Terms", - 16. demonstrate appropriate use of the boat and thurible,
+- 1. recognize the requirements to becoming an altar server, - 2. recognize the roles and responsibilities of all council members, - 3. identify all the duties of the six Jobs performed by altar servers, - 4. learn the appropriate dress, appearance, gestures, and postures, - 5. list sequentially structure of the Mass, - 6. learn the role of the altar server during each part of the Mass, - 7. recite all the prayers listed in appendix A of the training manual, - 8. identify each segment of the Church year, - 9. identify the liturgical colors, what each color symbolizes, - 10. identify when each liturgical color is used during the Church year, - 11. teach others the name and purpose for each liturgical object, - 12. name of the vestments worn by the deacons and priest, - 13. name what each vestment symbolizes, - 14. verbalize the definition for all terms listed in the "Glossary of Terms", - 15. demonstrate appropriate use of the boat and thurible,